TAXIIProject/taxiiproject.github.io/getting-started/intro/index.md

 ---

 ### On This Page
-This page is intended to be a quick introduction to TAXII for newbies and a quick reference for everyone else.
+This page is intended to be a quick introduction to TAXII for newcomers and a quick reference for everyone else.

 Reading this page you will learn:

-* What TAXII is and TAXII was created
+* What TAXII is and why TAXII was created
 * The basic "vocabulary" of TAXII: TAXII Services, Data Collections, and supported Sharing Models

 ### What is TAXII?